borg286/sevtech/README.md

 * Bronze and Iron is the only liquid metal worth making casts for at the moment.

 * Stone on the other hand, doesn't require casts, and can be repaired easily.
 Recall parts can be swapped out when you get a full smeltery for better parts.

+* Once in the twilight forest, steleaf is a good material to use as it gives the tool a self repair when you have stealeaf on your hotbar with the tool (working for arrows as well).
+The speed of this increases as you gave more steeleaf on your hotbar, getting to the point where the tool can repair faster than you can damage it at this age.

 * Make a **Bronze-Stone Hammer** and Stone Lumber Axe for quick mining and felling.